Willy Adames Preview, Player Props: Brewers vs. Pirates

-The Milwaukee Brewers, with an offense led in part by Willy Adames (0-for-3 last time in action), take on the Pittsburgh Pirates at PNC Park, Monday at 6:35 PM ET.
+Willy Adames, with a slugging percentage of .294 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Andre Jackson on the mound, September 5 at 6:35 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Phillies.
+In his previous game he had a hitless showing (0-for-2) against the Pirates.

 Willy Adames Game Info & Props vs. the Pirates